-You don't have to do any additional configuration and you can start using it immediately, which you will see in the next step.
+You don't have to do any additional configuration of the module, and you can start using it immediately, which you will see in the next step.

-Given the fact that Layout Builder can be used only in entities, immediately after installation, you can find an option to use Layout Builder in place of the default display manager in the display management tab in all types of entities.
+Given the fact that Layout Builder can be used only in entities, immediately after installation, you can find an option to use this module in place of the default display manager in the Manage display tab in all types of entities.

-Using Layout Builder, you can create layouts for a given type of entity, so each entity of a given type will have the same layout; however, you can also use an additional option:
+Using Drupal Layout Builder, you can create layouts for a given type of entity, so each entity of a given type will have the same layout.
+However, you can also use an additional option:

-which allows individual entities to overwrite the default layout for that entity type.
-This, in turn, offers pretty much unlimited possibilities, allowing you to change the appearance of only one entity of a given type while keeping the layout of all the other entities.
+It allows individual entities to overwrite the default layout for that entity type.
+This, in turn, offers pretty much unlimited possibilities, enabling you to change the appearance of only one entity of a given type while keeping the layout of all the other entities.